 For large zucchini, cut it into chunks, then quarter it and scoop out the seeds.
 Then you can grate it to use in your zucchini bread.

-- You can replace the canola oil with a different type of oil if you like – vegetable oil, grapeseed oil, or melted coconut oil should all be fine.
+• You can replace the canola oil with a different type of oil if you like – vegetable oil, grapeseed oil, or melted coconut oil will all work.

-Here are a few more great bread recipes for you:
+Here are some more great quick bread recipes for you:

 Ingredients